inderpal2406/my_bash_scripts/README.md

 ## System Administration.
 1. [runlevel_service.sh](scripts/runlevel_service.sh): Interactive script to display user's HOME directory, terminal type and current runlevel services.
-2. [test_root.sh](scripts/test_root.sh): Tests if the user who executes the script is root user or not.
+2. [test_root_1.sh](scripts/test_root_1.sh): Tests if the user who executes the script is root user or not.
 This logic can be used in scripts which needs to be executed as root user and should immediately terminate if some other user invokes it.
+3. [test_root_2.sh](scripts/test_root_2.sh): Alternate logic to test root user.

 ## Mathematics.
 1. [table.sh](scripts/table.sh): Displays table of an entered positive/negative number (decimal/non-decimal) upto desired no. of multiples.